 Call Our Office To Book Your Treatment

-Both Dr. Katie and Dr. Kyle Nordeen are specialists and pediatric dentists who offer all phases of orthodontic treatment in Apple Valley, MN.
-If it’s time for your child’s evaluation or you have concerns, please call us at (952) 250-0310, so we can schedule an appointment to see how we can help.
+Dr. Katie Nordeen is just one of a handful of dentists in Minnesota that is specialty trained in both pediatric dentistry and orthodontics, and offers all phases of orthodontic treatment in Apple Valley, MN!
+If it’s time for your child’s evaluation or you have concerns, please call us at (952) 715-6177, so we can schedule an appointment to see how we can help.